Google releases Semantic Reactor for natural language understanding experimentation

 All models used in Semantic Reactor are published and available online, including Local (an optimized version of the Universal Sentence Encoder), Basic Online (a basic version of the Universal Sentence Encoder), and Multilingual Online (a Universal Sentence Encoder trained on question/answer pairs in 16 languages).

 Semantic Reactor to some extent complements Google’s AutoML Natural Language, an extension of its Cloud AutoML machine learning platform to the natural language processing domain.
-It launched publicly last December, and it supports for tasks like classification, sentiment analysis, and entity extraction, as well as a range of file formats including native and scanned PDFs.
+That service launched publicly last December, and it supports for tasks like classification, sentiment analysis, and entity extraction, as well as a range of file formats including native and scanned PDFs.